 Battagram Khyber Pakhtunkhwa, Pakistan Travel Guide

 Shared vans and jeeps the backbone of public transport in Battagram.
-Toyota Hiace vans very common, and sturdy jeeps serve routes to more remote or challenging mountainous areas.
+Toyota Hiace vans very common, and sturdy jeeps serve paths to more remote or challenging mountainous areas.
 These shared vehicles operate on generally fixed routes, connecting Battagram town to the villages around, as well as to nearby towns like Mansehra and Besham.

 Battagram bus/van stand in the town center.

-Locals generally helpful with directions and routes.
+Locals generally helpful with instructions and routes.

 PKR 200-500